-- Supporting the child whilst eating, ensuring that they only eat food that has been specifically prepared for him/her: - Where the service is preparing food for the child, ensure that it has been prepared in accordance with the documented information on the Risk Minimisation Plan. - Where appropriate, parents are provided with menus and recipes so that they can make informed decisions about food provided for their child at Long Day Care Services. - Some parents may choose to provide all food requirements for their child. - Bottles, other drinks and lunch boxes, provided by families are labeled clearly with the child's name. - In all Long Day Care Services, where food is prepared for children with anaphylaxis, ensuring there is a system in place (i.e. red crockery, photo identification, food handover procedures, communication to parents) to ensure risks are kept to a minimum. - Washing down all tables and bench tops before and after eating. - Ensuring children conduct hand-washing practices upon arrival to the service and before and after eating, offering assisting if/when required. - Restricting the use of food and food containers, boxes and packaging in crafts, cooking and science experiments, depending on the allergies of particular children.
-Educators should discuss the use of foods in such activities with the parent of the child and these foods should be consistent with the Risk Minimisation Plan. - Supervising all children during meal and snack times. - Services that provide food for children will take the Risk Minimisation Plans of children at risk into consideration when undertaking food purchases and menu planning. - Ensuring food preparation personnel (educators, cooks, staff and volunteers) are trained in the measures necessary to prevent cross contamination between foods during the handling, preparation and serving of food. (i.e. such as careful cleaning of food preparation areas and utensils) - Discuss arrangements for increased supervision of the child on special occasions such as excursions, incursions or celebrations with parents. - Ensure that no child who has a prescribed an adrenaline auto-injection device and/or medication is permitted to attend the service or its programs without the device/medication.
-Ensure that there is an Anaphylaxis Action Plan written and signed by their Medical Practitioner.
+- Where appropriate, families are provided with menus and recipes so that they can make informed decisions about food provided for their child at Long Day Care Services. - Some families may choose to provide all food requirements for their child. - Bottles, other drinks and lunch boxes, provided by families are labeled clearly with the child's name. - In all Long Day Care Services, where food is prepared for children with anaphylaxis, ensuring there is a system in place (i.e. red crockery, photo identification, food handover procedures, communication to families to ensure risks are kept to a minimum. - Washing down all tables and bench tops before and after eating. - Ensuring children conduct hand-washing practices upon arrival to the service and before and after eating, offering assisting if/when required. - Restricting the use of food and food containers, boxes and packaging in crafts, cooking and science experiments, depending on the allergies of particular children.
+Educators should discuss the use of foods in such activities with the family of the child and these foods should be consistent with the Risk Minimisation Plan. - Supervising all children during meal and snack times. - Services that provide food for children will take the Risk Minimisation Plans of children at risk into consideration when undertaking food purchases and menu planning. - Ensuring food preparation personnel (educators, cooks, staff and volunteers) are trained in the measures necessary to prevent cross contamination between foods during the handling, preparation and serving of food. (i.e. such as careful cleaning of food preparation areas and utensils) - Discuss arrangements for increased supervision of the child on special occasions such as excursions, incursions or celebrations with families. - Ensure that no child who has a prescribed an adrenaline auto-injection device and/or medication is permitted to attend the service or its programs without the device/medication.
+Ensure that there is an Anaphylaxis Action Plan completed by their Medical Practitioner.